 With GURPS, you can be anyone you want – an elf hero fighting for the forces of good, a shadowy femme fatale on a deep-cover mission, a futuristic swashbuckler carving up foes with a force sword in his hand and a beautiful woman by his side . . . or literally anything else!
-GURPS has been the premiere universal roleplaying game for almost two decades.
-The new Fourth Edition makes it even better!
+Thanks to its flexibility, quality writing, and ease of use, GURPS has been the premiere universal roleplaying game for over three decades!

 More than 1,500,000 copies are in print – not counting foreign editions.
 GURPS Lite, a 32-page distillation of the basic GURPS rules, is available for free download.
 We also have dozens of GURPS adventures and e-books available on Warehouse 23.